koichi-murakami/g4python/README.md

 This mechanism is different from objects allocated in C++.
 Some classes are taken care as `nodeleted` objects in Geant4Py, but still not perfect.
-If there is a weird behavior (seg. fault), set the Python variable as global.
+If there is a weird behavior (seg. fault), set the Python variable as `global`.

 > !!!
 Note !!!
 >